pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 ### <a id='grant-read-access-to-secret-data'></a>Grant read access to secret data

 Vault secrets store all sensitive configurations, which are accessed by both Tanzu Sync and the Tanzu Application Platform installation.

-Follow these step to configure Roles in Vault:
+Follow these steps to configure Roles in Vault:

-1. Create two Policies, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets by using the supplied script:
+1. Create two Policies, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets, by using the supplied script:

     ```console
     tanzu-sync/scripts/setup/create-policies.sh
     ```

-2. Create two Roles, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets by using the supplied script:
+2. Create two Roles, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets, by using the supplied script:

     ```console
     tanzu-sync/scripts/setup/create-roles.sh